 A few days or weeks later, the dealer calls and asks you to return to "sign a few more papers."
 They say, "We couldn't get the car financed, and you need to sign a new loan with another bank," or "You need someone to co-sign," or "Give us another $1000 and we can do the deal," or "We need to increase your monthly payment to get this done."

 The dealer may even have delayed paying off a traded vehicle loan or refused to mail registration papers, all to place additional pressure on you to either do as instructed, or face dire consequences to your credit.

 Sound familiar?
 It gets worse.

-If you refuse, the dealer may threaten to repossess the car, tell you that you have no legal entitlement to keep it or even make you wait for hours at the dealership under some excuse, to wear you down.
+If you refuse, the dealer may threaten to repossess the car, tell you that you have no legal entitlement to keep it, or even make you wait for hours at the dealership under some excuse, just to wear you down.
 This situation is most common involving consumers with bad credit, since dealers perceive that such people are vulnerable and easy to take advantage of.

-Most consumers assume the dealer is telling the truth and will do whatever the dealer says, resulting in higher payments, additional money being spent over the life of the loan and/or thousands of dollars in increased "hidden" costs.
-Those who refuse, see their cars repossessed.
+Most consumers assume the dealer is telling the truth and will do whatever the dealer says, resulting in higher payments, additional money being spent over the life of the loan, and/or thousands of dollars in increased "hidden" costs.
+Those who refuse see their cars repossessed.

 Call it what you will.
-The industry has given it a name: Spot Delivery, a description which refers to the dealer placing a consumer in a car "on the spot", to get the sale, only to "yo-yo" them back at a later date for additional funds.
+The industry has given it a name: Spot Delivery, a description which refers to the dealer placing a consumer in a car "on the spot," to get the sale, only to "yo-yo" them back at a later date for additional funds.
 Played to perfection, a dealer can reap thousands of dollars in unearned fraudulent gain.

 Remember to leave a daytime telephone number where you can be reached.
 Based on the information you provide us, an attorney will meet with you to discuss your claim.
 If we do decide to represent you, the process will be cost-free.